0xfuturistic/Twitter-Giveaways-Bot/README.md

 If you've followed the steps correctly, now to start the bot you just need to run the ``main.py`` script. **Experiment with the variables at your own risk.**

 ## How it works
-As soon as the script starts, the bot authenticates to Twitter and searches tweets with the tags given in the ``search_tags`` variable.
-It stores them in a list so then in can iterate through each one of them, and checks if they contains any ``retweet_tags``; it would be very weird not have to retweet anything, that usually means you have to open a link to enter, thus it isn't a Twitter giveaway anymore and we skip the whole tweet.
+As soon as the script starts, the bot authenticates to Twitter and searches for tweets with the tags given in the ``search_tags`` variable.
+It stores them in a list so then in can iterate through each one of them, and checks if they contain any ``retweet_tags``; it would be very weird not having to retweet anything, that usually means you have to open a link to enter, thus it isn't a Twitter giveaway anymore and we skip the whole tweet.